fishinwind/workshop/rst/Problem_Sets/problem_set_5/problem_set_5.rst

 Use BEDtools to intersect peaks calls from the clustered transcription factor binding regions with the clustered DNase I peaks. (**20 points**)

  #.
-Identify transcription factor binding peaks that were never identified
+Identify transcription factor binding peaks that do not overlap with
-    as DNase I hypersensitive sites.
-What transcription factor binding sites are represented in these peaks?
+    DNase I hypersensitive sites.

+    - What transcription factors are represented in these peaks?

+    - What motifs are found in the peaks?

  #.
 Do the converse: identify DNase I hypersensitive sites that do not
     have corresponding transcription factor peak calls.

-What motifs are enriched in this set of hypersensitive sites?
+    - What motifs are enriched in this set of hypersensitive sites?

 Problem Set Submission
 ----------------------